 We are very blessed to have another savvy guest post this week.
-Ashley Rose who runs The Budget Girl, makes some great points on why it is so important for Millennials to start saving for retirement.
+Ashley Rose who runs Budgets Made Easy, makes some great points on why it is so important for Millennials to start saving for retirement.
 Enjoy – T$C.

 There are several reasons that Millennials should start saving for retirement.
 Retirement is a relatively new term in a historical context.
 Social Security didn’t even start until 1935.
 Millennials are the first generation that is really going to have to focus on saving for retirement.
 Pensions are very rare now and the ones that are still around, do not look promising for the long run.
 Same goes for social security, it is expected to be depleted around 2035.
 Millennials will not even be at retirement age by then.
 If something doesn’t change soon, social security and pensions will be a thing of the past.

 - Why Aggressively Paying Off Your Student Loans May Not Be Smart

 - 100+ Easy Ways to Save Money Today

 - Early Retirement – An Interview with Steve from Think Save Retire

 - 5 Important Tips That All Beginning Investors Should Know